4 Hypothesis testing

 4.2.7 True effect size

 The true effect size is the difference between the null hypothesis and the true population value.
 This can also be expressed in terms of the test statistic.
-For example, if the IQ scores for communication science students are 120 in the population, the true affect size can be expressed as 20 IQ points, but also as a t-value.
+For example, if the IQ scores for communication science students are 120 but our null hypothesis expected an IQ of 100 (equal to that of the general population), the true effect size can be expressed as 20 IQ points difference (unstandardized), but also as a t-value (standardized).
 The true effect size denotes the genuine effect within the population, representing the actual difference, correlation, or parameter value.

-In the candy factory example, the true effect size is .5 - .2 = .3.
+In the candy factory example, the true effect size is .5 (H0) - .2 (true population value) = .3.
 This is the difference in the proportion of yellow candies in the bags.
 In Figure 4.10 you can see the difference in the two distributions.
 The true effect size is the difference in the expected value of the two distributions.
-In absolute terms, it is 5 - 3 expected number of yellow candies in the bag.
-In terms of the parameter it is the proportion .5 - .2.
+In candy terms, it is 5 - 2 yellow candies per bag.

 Figure 4.10: Effect in discrete binomial distributions.

-True refers to the actual difference in the population, which is unknown to us.
-In our candy factory example, we can only observe the sample from a candy bag and make assumptions based on the null and alternative hypotheses.
+Determining the true effect requires us to know the true population parameter, which is generally unknown to us.
+Usually, we can only observe a random sample and make assumptions based on the null and alternative hypotheses.

 4.2.7.1 Practical relevance

-If we have decided on a minimum level of improvement that is relevant to us, we want our test to be statistically significant if the average true health improvement in the population is at least of this size.
-We want to reject the null hypothesis of no improvement in this situation.
+If we have decided on a minimum level of improvement that is relevant to us, we want our test to be statistically significant only if the average true health improvement in the population is at least of this size.
+We want to reject the null hypotheses of no improvement in this situation.
+If we use an overpowered test, that is a test that is sensitive to effect sizes much smaller than the level required for practical relevance, statistical significance becomes a meaningless indicator.
+This is a crucial difference between practical relevance and statistical significance.
+Statistical significance is just a tool that we use to signal practically relevant effects and is not meaningful in itself.
+We will return to this topic in Section 4.2.11 on sample size.

 • A larger sample size makes a statistical test more sensitive.
 The test will pick up (be statistically significant for) smaller effect sizes.